eway-crm/SandboxRunner/README.md

+# SandboxRunner

 eWay-CRM [ExecutableTriggers](https://github.com/eway-crm/triggers) are C# apps that run inside Sandbox environment.
 A lot of NuGet packages are not able to run in restricted environment.

+When you use a code that is restricted `System.Security.Permissions.SecurityPermission` exception is triggered.

 You can use SandboxRunner to test whether your code will work inside restricted environment or not.